agnelvishal/newsDiet/README.md

 apps pick just a few of them.
 It is a time saving feature.
 But they lack a key flexibility.

-Consider you haven’t read any news for the last 1 monthor 1 year.If you open any of the news apps or news websites, you will still be shown trending articles written a day or two back and not last month or last year.
+Consider you haven’t read any news for the last 1 month or 1 year.
+If you open any of the news apps or news websites, you will still be shown trending articles written a day or two back and not last month or last year.
 Hence this app picks popular articles of a website in a time range we specify.
 For example, techcrunch.com has 292,172 articles.
 But this app sorts all those articles based on popularity.
-This app is a a webview of www.condense.press and has PWA(Progressive Web App) features.
+This app is a a webview of http://www.condense.press and has PWA (Progressive Web App) features.

 The source code of the website is at https://github.com/agnelvishal/Condense.press